andGarc/vector-analysis-syracuse-lesson/docs/_slides/regress.md

 ~~~r
 tracts_weight <- nb2listw(tracts_nb)
 ~~~
-{:.text-document title="{{ site.handouts[0] }}"}
+{:title="{{ site.data.lesson.handouts[0] }}" .text-document}

 ===

 Visualize correlation between the residuals and the weighted average of their neighbors with `moran.plot` from the [spdep](){:.rlib}.
 The positive trend line is consistent with the earlier observation that features in close proximity have similar residuals.